nasa-jpl-memex/image_space/imagespace/README.md

 the server (or restart manually).
 One restarted, again visit [http://localhost:8080](http://localhost:8080).
 The application should be replaced with Image Space, with the full Girder app located at [http://localhost:8080/girder](http://localhost:8080/girder).

+### Additional Plugins
+Image Space comes with additional plugins that may be enabled using the [Girder administration panel](http://girder.readthedocs.org/en/latest/installation.html#initial-setup).
+For each of these a symbolic link must be set so the plugin exists in Girder's `/plugins` directory.

+Individual plugins may require certain environment variables be set, for example the Image Space FLANN plugin requires `IMAGE_SPACE_FLANN_INDEX` be set to the URL of the flann_index.
+These plugins will warn you when starting Girder if they don't have the required environment variables to function properly.

 ## License